 Questions or concerns about discrimination against students based on sex, including sexual harassment should be directed to Scot Clayton, Superintendent of Schools, 1801 East Crafton, Henrietta, Texas 76365, scot.clayton@henrietta-isd.net, 940-720-7900, the district Title IX coordinator for students.
-Questions or concerns about discrimination on the basis of a disability should be directed to Scot Clayton, Superintendent of Schools, 1801 East Crafton, Henrietta, Texas 76365, scot.clayton@henrietta-isd.net, 940-720-7900, the district Title IX coordinator for students.
+Questions or concerns about discrimination based on a disability should be directed to Scot Clayton, Superintendent of Schools, 1801 East Crafton, Henrietta, Texas 76365, scot.clayton@henrietta-isd.net, 940-720-7900, the district ADA/Section 504 coordinator for students.
 All other questions or concerns relating to discrimination based on any other reasons should be directed to the Superintendent.